 In my mediation practice I have found that cases are much more likely to settle when the parties approach the process collaboratively.
 For many advocates, their role in the opening session is to soften the other side.
 This generally means some version of a toned down jury argument.
-These statements
+These statements are almost always followed by

 INSIGHTS, DISCUSSION, FORMS AND OTHER RESOURCES RELATED TO ARBITRATION, MEDIATION, AND NEGOTIATION OF DISPUTES